maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 no custom `settings.xml` and no MRM present.
 Ideally, a Maven build **is portable**, and if one uses group/virtual repositories, you not only lose Maven origin awareness, but also portability.
 Hence, in case of using "super groups", **MRM becomes Single Point of Failure**, as if you loose MRM due any reason, all your builds are doomed to be halted/fail, for as long MRM is not recovered and not set up in very same way as it was before.
+You are always in better situation, if you have a "B plan" that works, especially if having one is really "cheap" (technically).

 Remote repositories are by nature "global", but the meaning of "global" may mean different thing in open source and "corporate" environments.